qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - links in the emails are not clickable for some reason app updates are way too slow
 - can a link be made clickable
 - when i try to share a link via edison the link text is copied but it is not clickable
-- when i paste a link in an email it is not a blue link clickable to instantly tbsp instead it must be copied and re pasted to open why how can this be adjusted so that its clickable
+- when i paste a link in an email it is not a blue link clickable to instantly open instead it must be copied and re pasted to open why how can this be adjusted so that its clickable
 - hello why links in the body of emails are not clickable
 - why are links i paste into emails no longer clickable by the recipients
 - i can't figure how to make my signatures clickable also noticed links in incoming mail are not clickable either